SAKryukov/microtonal-fabric/article/multitouch/article.md

 Microtonal Fabric uses multitouch screen support for musical keyboards.

-If a multitouch screen is available, the user can play music with Microtonal Fabric applications with ten fingers, play chords, glissando, and use other techniques.
-Microtonal Fabric uses a unified approach to cover the handling of the musical on-screen keyboards and more. ???
+If a multitouch screen is available, the user can play music with Microtonal Fabric applications with ten fingers, play chords, glissando, and use other techniques in all combinations.
+Microtonal Fabric uses a unified approach to cover the handling of the musical on-screen keyboards and more.
+The present article offers an easy-to-use yet comprehensive API suitable not only to Microtonal Fabric but a wide class of applications.

 ???